Give Your Home Jungle Fever with the Philodendron Green Congo

 Propagation by cuttings is the most successful method.
 Choose one of the plant’s stems with at least two top leaves and two bottom leaves or nodes.

-Remove the two bottom leaves, if nodes aren’t exposed, and place the cutting in a jar with clean water.
+• Place the cutting in a jar with clean water.
 Ensure the bottom nodes are submerged.

-Place the cutting in bright, indirect sunlight in a warm location.
+• Put the cutting in bright, indirect sunlight in a warm location.

-Change the water every two to three days.
-New roots will emerge in a few weeks.
-Once the roots are 2 inches long, transplant the cutting to a small pot filled with the recommended soil mix.
+• Once the roots are 2 inches long, transplant the cutting to a small pot filled with the recommended soil mix.

 Spider mites and mealybugs are common pests to watch for.
 Mealybugs are soft, oval, wax-covered insects that feed on plants by piercing them.
 They excrete a sticky substance called honeydew, which often leads to black sooty mold if not treated.
-Treat the affected areas with a cotton swab dipped in 70 percent or less rubbing alcohol to wipe away the insects.
-Treat spider mite infestations with an insecticidal soap, which is most effective for younger insects.

 Erwinia blight is a common disease for the Philodendron Green Congo plant.
 It presents as water-soaked lesions beginning on the stem of the plant.